dbrownidau/constitution/new_constitution.md

 4.1.
 Acquire, hold, deal with and dispose of any real property, provided that this is in accordance with ECU policy.

 4.2.
-Open and operate bank accounts;
+Open and operate bank accounts.

 4.3.
-Borrow, raise or secure payment of money.
+Borrow, raise and/or secure payment for the purpose of raising funds.

 4.4.
-Secure the payment or performance of any debt, liability, or guarantee incurring or entering into by the Association, provided that this does not contravene University Policy.
+Secure the payment or performance of any debt, liability, or guarantee as entered into by the Association, provided that this does not contravene University Policy.

 4.5.
-Appoint agents to transact business of the Association on its behalf.
-Engage and dismiss employees (guest speakers, specialists, etc).
+Appoint agents to transact business of behalf of the Association.
+For example by engaging and dismissing employees (guest speakers, specialists, etc).

 4.6.
 Do all such things as are incidental or conductive to the objectives of the Association.

 4.7.
-Enter into any other contract it considers necessary or desirable
+Enter into any other contract it considers necessary or desirable.

 ## 5. Income & Property

 5.1.
-The income and property shall be applied solely towards the promotion of the Association and within its stated objectives, and no portion of income or property shall be paid, transferred or distributed directly or indirectly to the members of the Association provided that nothing shall prevent the payment in good faith of remuneration to any officer or employee of the Association or to any person other than a member, in return for services actually rendered to, or by way or reimbursement for authorised expense incurred on behalf of the Association.
+The income and property of the Association shall not be given, directly or indirectly, to any members of the Association with the exception of payment for goods/services rendered.

+5.2.
+All payments are to be approved by the Treasurer and at least one more officer.

 ## 6. Membership
 Membership of the Association shall consist of three classes:

 6.1.
-Regular Membership - Students, Staff or Employees of Edith Cowan University who opt to become members of the association.
+Regular Membership - Students, Staff or Employees of Edith Cowan University who opt to become members of the Association.

 6.2.
-Affiliate Membership - Approved by the executive committee on a yearly basis
+Affiliate Membership - Approved by the executive committee on a yearly basis.

 6.3.
-Alumni Membership - A regular member that has opted to remain in the club after leaving the university or club, other than being expelled and/or removed from the club as per clause 7.2
+Alumni Membership - A regular member that has opted to remain in the club after leaving the university, other than being expelled and/or removed from the club as per provision 7.2.

 6.4.
-Membership of the Association shall cease in accordance to the cease of membership provision contained within this Constitution.
+Membership of the Association shall cease in accordance to the Cease of Membership provision contained within this Constitution.

 ## 7. Cease of Membership
 Membership of the Association shall cease if the member:

 7.1.
-Resigns via electronic media addressed to the executive committee of the association
+Resigns via electronic media as approved by the Committee.

 7.2.
-Is expelled by the executive committee due to the member's conduct being detrimental to the interests of the association
+Is expelled by the Committee due to the member's conduct being detrimental to the interests of the Association.

+If a member is expelled under provision 7.2, they must be:

+7.2.1.
+Notified and given reason for their expulsion.

+7.2.2.
+Given oppurtunity to appeal against the decision using the dissent provision.

 7.3.
 Deceases

-If a member is expelled under subrule 7.2, they must be:

-7.4.
-Notified and given reason for their expulsion

-7.5.
-Given oppurtunity to appeal against the decision using the dissent clause

 ## 8. Officers of the Association
 The officers of the association shall be: